18 - 20 February 2022

 Sunday, 9:00 am – Exhibit and vendor halls open

-U.S. Army Armor & Cavalry Collection visit during the February show: Once again, this year we are pleased to announce a visit to the New Training Support Facility aka ‘Tankodrome’ at Fort Benning on Friday, 18 February 2022 in conjunction with the annual AMPS Atlanta show.
+We are pleased to announce that we have been given clearance to visit to the New Training Support Facility aka ‘Tankodrome’ at Fort Moore on Friday, 9 February 2024 in conjunction with the annual AMPS Atlanta show.
+0900 EST to 1500 EST.

 Recommend those wanting to take photographs for reference bring a selfie-stick as climbing on vehicles will be prohibited at the facility.
+Also, no “Flash” photography will be allowed to protect the artifacts.

 Possibly the most important aspect of any AMPS event is the Modeling Contest.
 As anyone who has been to the show knows, the AMPS judging system has led the way in terms of fairness and credibility.
 Judging is done by a group of four judges, who evaluate each entry - not by what is wrong with it, but by what is right with it!
 To ensure fairness, the lowest score of the four is removed, and the other three are added.
 The system is a modified open system, allowing an unlimited number of medals to be awarded to entrants who achieve a certain point total.
 There is no actual competition, the entrants are competing only against themselves using a defined schedule of values for comparison.
 Experience levels are established to eliminate the intimidation factor so often associated with most shows